 HARP stands for the Home Affordable Refinance Program.
 It was introduced by the Federal Housing Finance Agency (FHFA) and the Department of the Treasury in early 2009 as part of the federal government’s Making Home Affordable™ program.
 HARP provides eligible homeowners, who may not otherwise qualify for refinancing because of declining home values, the ability to refinance their mortgage into a lower interest rate and/or more stable mortgage product.
 The program was enhanced in 2011 to allow more eligible homeowners to refinance.
+All applications are due by December 31, 2018.

 Making Home Affordable is a trademark of the United States Department of the Treasury.